Dave Foutz

-David Luther Foutz (September 7, 1856 – March 5, 1897) was a Major League Baseball player for 13 seasons.
+David Luther Foutz (September 7, 1856 – March 5, 1897) was an American Major League Baseball player for 13 seasons.
 He played multiple positions, including pitcher, from 1884 to 1896, compiling a 147–66 career record, as well as first base and outfield.
 From 1893 to 1896, he was the player-manager of the Brooklyn Bridegrooms.

 Early life

 David Luther Foutz was born in Carroll County, Maryland on September 7, 1856, the son of Solomon Augustus Foutz and Miriam Cook.
 Always known as Dave, he was asthmatic all his life.
-When he was 21 Foutz drifted out to Leadville, Colorado and worked for a while in the lead mines.
+When he was 21, Foutz drifted out to Leadville, Colorado and worked for a while in the lead mines.
 While in Leadville, Foutz started playing baseball, pitching for the Leadville Blues, an amateur team.
 Shortly after, he signed with the Bay City, Michigan minor league team, where he played until 1884.
 By 1884, Foutz's talent had been spotted by Chris von der Ahe, the owner of the St. Louis Browns of the American Association.
 He wanted Foutz's contract so badly he bought the entire Bay City, Michigan franchise.
 Before joining the major league, Foutz acquired a reputation as a gambler and drinker, figuring if he was going to die young, he would enjoy himself before.